ldb/lua-telegram-bot/README.md

 - Forces to reply to the corresponding message from the receivers device.
 - `force_reply` can be left out, as it is always `true`.

-## Framework Extension
+## Library Extension

-The framework extension was added to help developers focus on the things that actually matter in a bot: It's logic.
+The Library extension was added to help developers focus on the things that actually matter in a bot: It's logic.
 It offers serveral callback functions which can be overridden to provide the wanted logic.

 ### Available Functions